OpenModelica/OpenModelica/OMNotebook/ReadMe.txt

 		  for example "C:\antlr\antlr-2.7.4",
 		  > used like "$(ANTLRHOME)\lib\cpp".

-> QTDIR		: Should point at the home folder for Qt,
+> QTHOME	: Should point at the home folder for Qt,
-		  for example "C:\Qt\3.3.5".
+		  for example "C:\Qt\4.0.1".

 > MICOHOME	: Should point at the folder containing Mico Corba
 		  for example "C:\Program\mico",